 Most review sites average out the stars, so your 4-star review will be added to the 1-star and will not make as much difference to the overall rating.

 Emotionally, when you get a 3 or 4-star review, it is a bit of a kick – as if you are not good enough.
 Is this really what you want to do?

 If you are going to do a social media review for a small business, then seriously consider going all out and High Fiving the review.

 How to Write a Testimonial About a Speaker

-If you have had someone speak at an event, writing a letter of thanks/testimonial need not be a hassle.
+If you have had someone speak at an event, writing a letter of thanks/testimonial is the polite thing to do.

 Speaker Testimonial Template

 Thank you for speaking at (name) (date) (topic).
 (Summary of the audience feedback).

 Here are just some of the comments we heard from our members after your speech (3 specific pieces of feedback).